 Combine flour, cocoa powder, salt and baking soda in a bowl.
 In a bowl of an electric mixer, or with a handheld mixer, combine butter and sugars until fluffy.
 Add egg, vanilla, and wine and combine.
 Slowly in batches add the flour mixture until just combined.
 Fold in the chocolate and cherries.
 On a nonstick cookie sheet, place a heaping tablespoon of dough for each cookie about 2 inches apart from each other.
 Bake 8 to 10 minutes, or until tops are still soft looking but edges look firm.

-Posted by Pink Peony at 5:10 PM
+Posted by Wallflower Diaries at 5:10 PM

 Chocolate Covered Cherry Martini